tatemazer/AcaiaArduinoBLE/README.md

 ❌ Compatibility with La Marzocco Linea Classic S (Not Compatible, requires investigation)

+❌ Compatibility with Stone Espresso (Not Compatible, not enough current across optocoupler)

 ☑ 3D-Printed Half Case

 ☑ Compatibility with La Marzocco Mini/Micra (in progress)